-There are no changes of substance in former 2-722 of the 1990 Official Text.
+There are no changes of substance in former \$2-722 of the 1990 Official Text.

-SECTION 2-814.
+SECTION 2-714.
 STATUTE OF LIMITATIONS.

-(a) Except an action subject to Sections 2-402(e), 2-410 [,and 2-411], an action for breach of a contract under this Article, must be commenced within four years after the right of action has accrued.
-Except in a consumer contract or an action for indemnity, the parties to the original agreement may reduce the period of limitation to not less than one year but the four year period of limitation not be extended.

-(b) Except as otherwise provided in subsection (c), a right of action accrues when the breach of contract occurs, even though the aggrieved party did not have knowledge of the breach.
-For purposes of this section, a breach by repudiation occurs when the aggrieved party learns of the repudiation.

-(c) If a breach of warranty occurs, the following rules apply:

-(1) Subject to paragraph (2), a right of action for breach of warranty accrues when the seller has tendered delivery of, or has completed any agreement to assemble or install, nonconforming goods, whichever is later.
+- (a) Except for actions subject to Sections 2-312(e) and 2-319(c), an action for breach of a contract for sale, including breach of an agreement under Sections 2-503 and 2-504, must be commenced within four years after the right of action has accrued.
+Except in a consumer contract, the parties in the original agreement may reduce the period of limitation to not less than one year but may not extend it. - (b) Except as otherwise provided in subsection (c), a right of action accrues when the breach occurs, even though the aggrieved party had no knowledge of the breach.
+For purposes of this section, a breach by repudiation occurs when the aggrieved party learns of the repudiation. - (c) If a breach of warranty occurs, the following rules apply: - (1) Subject to paragraph (2), a right of action accrues when the seller has tendered delivery of or has completed any agreement to assemble or install nonconforming goods, whichever is later.

-(2) If a warranty expressly extends to performance of the goods after delivery, a right of action accrues when the buyer discovers or should have discovered the breach.

-(d) A right of action for indemnity accrues when the act or omission on which the claim for indemnity is based is or should have been discovered by the indemnified party, whichever is later.

-(e) If an action commenced within the applicable time limitation is terminated but a remedy by another action for the same breach of contract is available, the other action may be commenced after the expiration of the time limitation and within six months after the termination of the first action unless the termination resulted from voluntary discontinuance or from dismissal for failure to prosecute.

-(f) This section does not alter the law on tolling of the statute of limitations and does not apply to a right of action that accrued before this article took effect.
+- (2) If a warranty expressly extends to performance of the goods after delivery, a right of action accrues thereafter when the buyer discovers or should have discovered the breach. - (3) If the seller, after delivery, attempts to conform goods to the contract and fails, the period of limitation is tolled for the time of the attempt. - (d) If an action commenced within the applicable time limitation is terminated but a remedy by another action for the same breach is available, the other action may be commenced after the expiration of the time limitation and within six months after the termination of the first action unless the termination resulted from voluntary discontinuance or from dismissal for failure to prosecute. - (e) This section does not alter the law on tolling of the statute of limitations and does not apply to a right of action that accrued before this [article] took effect.

-1. Subsection (a) retains the time of breach rather than the time of discovery rule for all but certain breach of warranty claims.
-See subsection (c)(2).
-Thus, an action must commence within four years of the breach, unless commercial parties have agreed to a shorter time not less than one year.
-In repudiation cases, the right of action accrues when the aggrieved party learned of the repudiation even though damages may be measured at a different time.
+1. Subsection (a) retains the time of breach rather than the time of discovery rule for all but a breach of warranty claims.
+Thus, an action must commence within four years of the breach, unless the parties have agreed to a shorter time not less than one year.
+In repudiation cases, the right of action accrues when the aggrieved party learned of the repudiation even though damages may be measured at a later time.

 At the January, 1996 meeting, the Drafting Committee rejected a motion to delete the second sentence in subsection (a) but agreed to add the phrase "except in consumer contracts."
 Thus, agreements in consumer contracts to reduce the four year period to not less than one year are unenforceable.
 A further motion to state that a commercial agreement to reduce the four year period must not operate in an "unconscionable manner" was rejected by the Drafting Committee.
-Agreements to extend the limitation are unenforceable.